Ashu1090/InsightStream/README.md

-#  InsightStream News Web App
+#  InsightStream News web App

 Welcome to the Real-time News Web App!
 This application provides users with the latest news updates in real-time across various topics.
 It's built with a combination of frontend and backend technologies to deliver a seamless news browsing experience.

-# InsightStream - News Application

 ## Introduction